Preakness Stakes: Winners (since 1873)

 § D. Wayne Lukas swept the 1995 Triple Crown with two different horses.

 Sire lines

 Winners of the Preakness Stakes can be connected to each other due to the practice of arranging horse breeding based on their previous success.
-All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 7 winners, Byerley Turk the ancestor of 13 winners, and Darley Arabian the ancestor of 131 winners, including all winners since 1938.
+All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 7 winners, Byerley Turk the ancestor of 13 winners, and Darley Arabian the ancestor of 132 winners, including all winners since 1938.

-The Mr Prospector direct sire line has produced the last 5 Preakness Stakes winners.
+The Mr Prospector direct sire line has produced the last 6 Preakness Stakes winners, with 4 of those winners descended through his son Fappiano.